Vichy: Vichy in style

 By the 19th century, Vichy was a station à la mode, attended by many celebrities.
 However, it was the stays of Napoleon III between 1861 and 1866 that were to cause the most profound transformation of the city: dikes were built along the Allier, 13 ha of landscaped gardens replaced the old marshes and, along the newly laid-out boulevards and streets, chalets and pavilions were built for the emperor and his court.
 Recreational pursuits were not spared: in view of the park, a large casino was built by the architect Badger in 1865.
 The Emperor would be the catalyst of the development of a small rail station, which increased the number of inhabitants and visitors tenfold in fifty years.

 After the Second French Empire, the Belle Époque marked the second large construction campaign in Vichy.
 In 1903, the Opera House (l'Opéra), the Hall of Springs and a large bath designed in the eastern style were inaugurated.
 In 1900, the Parc des Sources was enclosed by a metal gallery which came from the World Fair of 1889.
 700 m long, it is decorated by a frise de chardons and was completed by the ironworker Emile Robert.
 Many private mansions with varied architectural styles were erected during the first half of the 20th century.

 Vichy welcomed 40,000 curistes in 1900, and that figure had risen to nearly 100,000 just before the onset of the First World War.
 La vie thermale had its heyday in the 1930s.
 The success in treating ailments that was attributed to the Vichy Baths led la Compagnie Fermière to enlarge the Baths again by creating the Callou and Lardy Baths.
 The Art Nouveau-style Opéra, inaugurated in 1903, accommodated all the great names on the international scene.
 Vichy became the summertime music capital of France, but the war of 1914 would put a brutal end to that development.
+The Hôtel de Ville was officially opened in 1928.